FriedMonthy/Mefilas-The-PollingBot/README.md

-# Mefilas-The-PollingBot
-My first Discord Polling Bot project
+This is my first Discord Polling Bot project that i make 2 years ago or in 2020